flfwzgl/photos/README.md

 ```

 * `opts` {Object}
-  * `opts.list` {Array mandatory} Consist of all image url or image key
+  * `opts.list` {Array mandatory} Consist of all image urls or image keys
   * `opts.zIndex` {Number optional}  The `z-index` of `photos`, default `10000`
-  * `opts.interceptor` {Function optional}  The interceptor before loading big image, expected to return an instance of Promise or a real image url.
+  * `opts.interceptor` {Function optional}  The interceptor before loading a big image, expected to return an instance of Promise or a real image url.

 * `photos` instance